RahulXTmCoding/desi-otaku/memory-bank/activeContext.md

 - Made all pages responsive including the Custom Design page
 - Updated the trending products section on the home page
 - Fixed the "Surprise Me" modal and QuickView modal responsiveness
+- Enhanced "You May Also Like" section with intelligent similar products
+- Fixed cart merge error during user login
+- Fixed delete address API endpoint mismatch
+- Added comprehensive form validation across the application

 ## Recent Changes
 - Replaced `max-w-7xl` with `w-[96%] md:w-[90%]` in all major pages to increase the width of the main content area and make it responsive